Terms and Conditions

 9.3.5 Subsistence will be charged at a rate of £25.00 per day and will be invoiced.

-9.3.6 Invoices will be issued within seven working days of the completed consultancy / training and must be paid within 30 days of the invoice date.
+9.3.6 Invoices for travel and/or accommodation etc will be issued within seven working days of the completed consultancy / training and must be paid within 30 days of the invoice date.

-9.3.7 If You upgrade to a package variant that includes Bid Consultancy services when there is more than 6 months remaining on Your current Subscription Period, You will qualify for a full day of free consultancy.
+9.3.7 If You upgrade to a package variant that these services when there is more than 6 months remaining on Your current Subscription Period, You will qualify for a full day of free consultancy.
 If You upgrade when there is less than 6 months remaining on Your current Subscription Period, You will qualify for 4 hours free consultancy.

 9.4 Cancellation or Rescheduling by You